-- The "square root" method - Recommended Methods for Testing Opium, Morphine and Heroin: Manual for Use by National Drug Testing Laboratories, United Nations Office on Drugs and Crime, 1998 - Guidelines on Representative Drug Sampling, ENFSI, 2009, www.enfsi.eu - Selection of a single unit from a multiple unit population.
+- The "square root" method - Recommended Methods for Testing Opium, Morphine and Heroin: Manual for Use by National Drug Testing Laboratories, United Nations Office on Drugs and Crime, 1998 - Guidelines on Sampling of Illicit Drugs for Qualitative Analysis, ENFSI, 2016, www.enfsi.eu - Selection of a single unit from a multiple unit population.
 This may be appropriate under certain circumstances (e.g., management directives, legislative and/or judicial requirements).